 Genetics, genetic anthropology, evolutionary biology, and climatology are current primary inspirations from applied science.
 I didn’t get to study them much in school, but that hasn’t stopped me from getting to know these subjects, and from logging my thoughts about them.
 Elementary organic chemistry , as it applies to cell processes and DNA mechanics, is basic to these topics, prompting a little theoretical self-study (but thankfully no labs).

 My scientific interests are motivated by an abiding fascination with, and love of, nature, and our human involvement in its workings.
-But these same interests foster concern for the health of our biosphere and our increasingly interfering, unhealthy influence.
+But these same interests foster concern for the health of our biosphere, ever more burdened by our increasingly interfering, unhealthy influence.

 Mathematics is a field I did study in school, and with which I still have a small competence.
 It provides a language to extend our intuitions regarding the workings of our physical reality, at the same time providing the tools necessary for all engineering projects.